kmcminn/descriptiongen/README.md

 2. generate descriptions

 #### sample workflow with --editor
-export EDITOR=<your favorite editor>  # if you don't know what your favorite editor is, use nano or pico
+`export EDITOR=/usr/bin/nano`  # if you don't know what your favorite editor is, use nano or pico
 1. `python specifications_gen.py animal`
 2. "y" to begin editing
 3. edit the specifications as per the template